Meteora is just a unique and an out of this world place! Simply as that!

-The stunning and unique rocks of Meteora, which embrace Kalambaka, are included in the UNESCO World Heritage List and it is the largest monastic city in Greece after Mount Athos!
-It’s located about 25 km from the city of Trikala and according to geologists these ”weird” tectonic formations were created 30 million years ago when the sea which covered the area, began to decline.
+It’s located about 25 km from the city of Trikala, in Central Greece.
+According to geologists these ”weird” tectonic formations were created 30 million years ago when the sea which covered the area, began to decline.
 The way that these rocks stand for thousands year creates a magical landscape.
-This was the reason that led the monks to find the “right” isolated place for their monasteries. (slider and featured photo by Vasilis Karamouzos and below photo by Stephen McLeod Blythe)
+This was the reason that led the monks to find the “right” isolated place for their monasteries.

 (Varlaam and Rousanou Monasteries, Meteora, by Paul Stephenson)